-Google is currently developing the successor to the somewhat unpopular WEBP format first released in 2010.
+WebP2 is a new codec promising high compression ratio.
+Google is currently developing the successor to the somewhat popular WEBP format first released in 2010.
 It's called WEBP2, and it aims to solve many of the users' issues with Google's initial image file format.
 WebP2 is a highly experimental format, and its feature-set and performance are likely to change significantly as development continues.

 Compared to AVIF, another up-and-coming image file format, we found that the original WEBP standard couldn't perform nearly as well in compression, performance, and market adoption as AVIF.